Madhurima8/MLOps_learning_docker/README.md

 All credit for the original material goes to the author of the tutorial.

+## License & Credits

+This repository contains code adapted from:  [Original Repository](https://github.com/vikashishere/YT-MLOPS-Docker-Masterclass.git)

+The original code is licensed under the [MIT License](./LICENSE).

-I have used this code to practice, experiment, and document my understanding of Docker.
-Any modifications or notes I add here reflect my own learning process.
+All credit goes to the original author.
+I have used this code for **learning purposes** and may add my own modifications and notes.